John Pollexfen: Career

-As a by-product of his public career Pollexfen published a series of political and economic essays.
-After Charles Davenant published his An Essay on the East India Trade in 1697, Pollexfen responded with his essay England and East India Inconsistent in their Manufactures, and also published A Discourse of Trade and Coyn dated 15 July 1696, an extended version of which was republished to counter William Lowndes proposal of recoinage.
-In 1699 he published A Vindication of some Assertions Relating to Coin and Trade, and a year later republished of Trade.
+Drawing from his advocacy in these issues, Pollexfen published a series of political and economic essays.
+After Charles Davenant published his An Essay on the East India Trade in 1697, Pollexfen responded with his essay England and East India Inconsistent in their Manufactures, and also published A Discourse of Trade and Coyn dated 15 July 1696, an extended version of which was republished to counter William Lowndes's proposal of recoinage.
+In connection with the Great Recoinage of 1696 and the activities of the East India Company, his arguments were closely considered by Sir Isaac Newton, who, while holding more positive views upon paper credit than Pollexfen, described him as a "most able member" of the Council of Trade.
+In 1699 he published A Vindication of some Assertions Relating to Coin and Trade, and a year later republished Of Trade.

 He served as a Gentleman of the Privy Chamber 1678-85 (to King Charles II) and 1690-1702 (to King William III).

 Marriage

 In 1670, aged 32, he married Mary Lawrence, a daughter of Sir John Lawrence, of the parish of Great St Helens, City of London, a member of the Worshipful Company of Haberdashers, by whom he had issue 2 sons and 2 daughters.